 martes, 4 de febrero de 2014

-WHAT IS PHLEBOLYMPHEDEMA - Primary Phlebolymphedema - Secondary Phlebolymphedema - Pediatric and Primary Lymphedema - Secondary Lymphedema - Lymphostatic Elephantiasis - Rare Disease
+WHAT IS PHLEBOLYMPHEDEMA - Pediatric and Primary Lymphedema - Secondary Lymphedema - Lymphostatic Elephantiasis

 There are various causes: Primary Phlebolymphedema and Secondary Phlebolymphedema

-Secondary Phlebolymphedema is an acquired condition that starts off with chronic Venus insufficiency due to various causes, and which later leads to chronic lymphatic insufficiency.
+Secondary Phlebolymphedema is an acquired condition that starts off with chronic venous insufficiency due to various causes, and which later leads to chronic lymphatic insufficiency.
 In the presence of venous hypertension, which is characteristic of most venous disorders, the increase in lymphatic flow becomes much greater than the lymph transport capacity.
-Treatment for chronic Secondary Phlebolymphedema consists of treating the venous abnormality and watching regression of the lymphatic problem.
+Treatment for chronic secondary phlebolymphedema consists of treating the venous abnormality and watching the regression of the lymphatic problem.

-The diagnosis of Primary and Secondary Phlebolymphedema is based on a detailed history and physical examination, and related tests.
+The diagnosis of primary and secondary phlebolymphedema is based on a detailed patient history and physical examination, and related tests.

 The majority of patients with phlebolymphedema will require a course of Complete Decongestive Therapy (CDT).
-CDT consists of an acute phase to reduce the lymphedema, followed by a lifelong maintenance phase to prevent a recurrence.
-Treatments consist of Manual Lymph Drainage (MLD), skincare, exercise, and Compression Bandaging with short-stretch compression bandages.
-It is recommended that treatment be performed by a certified lymphedema physiotherapist.
-Read more about what is the best treatment option for lymphedema HERE.
+CDT consists of an acute phase to reduce lymphedema, followed by a lifelong maintenance phase to prevent a recurrence.
+Treatments consist of Manual Lymph Drainage (MLD), skin care, exercise, and Compression Bandaging with short-stretch compression bandages.
+It is recommended that treatment be performed by a certified lymphedema physiotherapist

 SCIENTIFIC SOCIETIES